-(mandatory, algorithm-determined) is the client-side key exchange value w_A, which is specified by the used algorithm (see Section 11).
+(mandatory, algorithm-determined) is the client-side key exchange value w_A, which is specified by the algorithm that is used.

 4.4.
-401-B1
+401-KEX-S1

-Every 401-B1 message SHALL be a valid HTTP 401 (Authentication Required) message containing a "WWW-Authenticate" header of the following format.
+Every 401-KEX-S1 message SHALL be a valid HTTP 401 (Authentication Required) message containing a "WWW-Authenticate" header of the following format.